-Chronic spontaneous urticaria (also called chronic idiopathic urticaria) is defined as hives or wheals that last for at least 6 weeks, with or without angioedema.
-Urticaria is often extremely itchy, interfering with sleep, daily activities, social interactions, school and work life.
+Chronic spontaneous urticaria (also called chronic idiopathic urticaria) is defined as hives or weals that last for at least 6 weeks, with or without angioedema.
+Urticaria is often extremely itchy, interfering with sleep, daily activities, social interactions, school, and work life.

 Symptoms may resolve after a few months; however in about 50% of cases symptoms persist for 3–5 years, and in 20% of cases symptoms can persist for more than 10 years.

 Urticaria most often results from the effect of histamine on H1-receptors located on the endothelial cells lining blood vessels.
-Histamine causes the cells to separate, so that tissue fluid leaks out, forming a wheal.
-Histamine also affects sensory nerves, resulting in neurogenic flare (red skin) and pruritus (itch).
+Histamine causes the cells to separate, so that tissue fluid leaks out, forming a weal.
+Histamine also affects sensory nerves, resulting in a neurogenic erythematous flare and pruritus.

 Chronic urticaria may be refractory to antihistamines and associated with a pronounced cellular infiltrate.

-What is the role of omalizumab in treatment of urticaria?
+What is the role of omalizumab in the treatment of urticaria?